Segmentation (biology)

-Segmentation in biology is the division of some animal and plant body plans into a series of repetitive segments.
+Segmentation in biology is the division of some animal and plant body plans into a linear series of repetitive segments that may or may not be interconnected to each other.
 This article focuses on the segmentation of animal body plans, specifically using the examples of the taxa Arthropoda, Chordata, and Annelida.
 These three groups form segments by using a "growth zone" to direct and define the segments.
 While all three have a generally segmented body plan and use a growth zone, they use different mechanisms for generating this patterning.
 Even within these groups, different organisms have different mechanisms for segmenting the body.
 Segmentation of the body plan is important for allowing free movement and development of certain body parts.
 It also allows for regeneration in specific individuals.

 Definition

 Segmentation is a difficult process to satisfactorily define.
 Many taxa (for example the molluscs) have some form of serial repetition in their units but are not conventionally thought of as segmented.
 Segmented animals are those considered to have organs that were repeated, or to have a body composed of self-similar units, but usually it is the parts of an organism that are referred to as being segmented.